Now Screening: Cephalopod Movie Night!

 Join us for an evening of talk, tentacles, and talent, featuring four original short films from Science Friday, followed by conversations with cephalopod experts, performances, activities, and other ceph-tastic fun.
 Don’t be afraid to be shellfish—get your tickets before someone with four times as many arms grabs them first!

 We’re back at our favorite underground science speakeasy for a deep dive on cephalopods!
 Join Science Friday video producer Luke Groskin as he chats with local experts Dr. Tessa Montague, who studies cuttlefish camouflage at Columbia University, and New York Aquarium’s Connor Gibbons, who will give us a sneak peek into their new exhibit, Spineless, opening soon!
+The American Museum of Natural History will debut a never-before-seen video, “The ABCs of Cephalopods,” featuring Samantha Cheng, biodiversity scientist at the Center for Biodiversity and Conservation, who will be joining us via livestream to answer all your cephalopod questions!

 When: Friday, June 21st at 9:00pm (Doors at 8:30)